precice/openfoam-adapter/README.md

 It is based on [previous work](https://github.com/ludcila/CHT-preCICE) by Lucia Cheung ([master's thesis](https://www5.in.tum.de/pub/Cheung2016_Thesis.pdf), in cooperation with [SimScale](https://www.simscale.com/)).

 ## Build
 To build the adapter, you need to install a few dependencies and then execute the `Allwmake` script.
 See and adjust the configuration in the beginning of the script, if needed (particularly the location of yaml-cpp).
+System paths such as `LD_LIBRARY_PATH`, `LIBRARY_PATH` or `CPLUS_INCLUDE_PATH` are currently **not** searched.

 1. Install the [yaml-cpp](https://github.com/jbeder/yaml-cpp) headers and shared library, preferably from your Linux distribution's repository.
     * If you are using Ubuntu, you are looking for the package `libyaml-cpp-dev`.
     * If you want to build yaml-cpp from source, you need to build it as a _shared_ library.
     * In both cases, you need to set its paths in `Allwmake`.
 2. Install the [preCICE](http://www.precice.org/) headers and library, following its [building instructions](https://github.com/precice/precice/wiki/Building).
     * If you want to use preCICE as a static library, remember to setup its dependencies and their paths in `Allwmake`.
+You need to set the path to PETSc and Boost (if needed) and uncomment the `ADAPTER_PRECICE_DEP="..."` line.
 3. Install an OpenFOAM distribution.
 [OpenFOAM 5](https://openfoam.org/version/5-0/) is known to be compatible (read below for more).
 4. Execute `./Allwmake`.
 If everything goes well, you will receive a success message.